 Not exactly visa-free but the e-visa that they recently implemented virtually cost nothing.
 The application is fairly simple, it can all be done online!
 Check out our step-by-step Russian e-visa guide if you want to head here for the holidays.

 December is also a cold season in St. Petersberg, making this destination a perfect place to make your white Christmas dreams come true.
 Christian influence is all over this city and it’s hard not to make this place one of the best Christmas destinations in the world.
-While the snow is a good enough reason for most Filipinos to visit St. Petersburg on a Christmas season, its deep Christian roots will make this celebration more distinctive.
+While the snow is a good enough reason for most Filipinos to visit St. Petersburg during the Christmas season, its deep Christian roots will make this celebration more distinctive.

 Christmas in Russia is normally celebrated on January 7th (only a few Catholics might celebrate it on the 25th December), because the Russian Orthodox Church uses the old ‘Julian’ calendar for religious celebration days.
 The official Christmas and New holidays in Russia last from December 31st to January 10th.

 St Petersburg is one of Europe’s archaic cultural cities.
 It’s teeming with remnants of the Renaissance era, transporting you back to the blossoming ages of arts in Europe.
 There’s a handful of museums, galleries, and theatres that will offer visitors an almost never-ending opportunity to discover not just Russian traditions but also some of history’s finest international artworks and architecture in the world.

 Here are some of the most amazing places that you visit in St Petersburg!